destinygg/destinypositions/docs/politics.md

 A lot of political debate actually just boils down to having a different moral system.
 Instead of two people arguing at a surface level about an issue, it is sometimes more useful to dive down and try to figure out what the other person actually believes at a fundamental level.
 This is why hypotheticals are an extremely useful tool - it can help pinpoint exactly where you disagree with someone else.

+## Libertarianism

+[Libertarianism](https://en.wikipedia.org/wiki/Libertarianism) is concerned with maximizing liberty and personal freedom.
+I viewed myself as a libertarian when I was a teenager and have read books by [Ayn_Rand](https://en.wikipedia.org/wiki/Ayn_Rand).

+I am still pro liberty and pro freedom, but my political views have evolved.
+Libertarianism does not seem to do a very good job at solving some major problems, like social inequality and global warming.
+The latter, in particular, seems likely only to be solved by international cooperation at a global level.

 ## The Alt-Right

 I do not support the alt-right, but I will acknowledge that there is a real problem with many Americans feeling like they have been left-behind.